RUNNING TESTS

 - Missing reports: Check if tests actually executed

-- Large report files: Reduce logging verbosity with
+- Large report files: Raise

 - CI report access: Ensure proper artifact archiving in CI/CD pipelines